 While much of Africa continues to face an unprecedented poaching crisis, there's one African country that serves as a conservation success story.

 Namibia, which is located on the southern part of the continent, is the only African country where wildlife numbers are actually growing.
+Namibia recently announced that the country has recorded fewer rhino and elephant poaching incidents in 2017 compared to previous years.

 It's a relatively new country, having gained independence in 1990, and it was the first African country to incorporate environmental protection into its constitution.